-This Policy applies to all "Paid Status" or "Reduced Lunch" status students.
+This Policy applies to all "Paid Status" students.
 This Policy does not apply to "Free Lunch" students who are approved to receive free school-provided meals.
+Empower provides each needy pupil qualifying for free or reduced-price meals with at least one nutritionally adequate free or reduced-price meal during each school day.